-Along with Sopilka, Mackenzie has danced with the Selo Ukrainian Dancers in Anola, Manitoba before finding her home at Troyanda.
+Along with Sopilka, Mackenzie has danced with the Selo Ukrainian Dancers in Anola, Manitoba before finding her home at Troyanda Ukrainian Dance Ensemble.
 She has ballet training from the Royal Winnipeg Ballet, most recently completing the Adult Summer Ballet Program, as well as from the Shelley Shearer School of Dance in both ballet and jazz.
-She then went off to become a member of the Troyanda Ukrainian Dance Ensemble, to which she is currently alumni.

 Mackenzie has been the acting Head Instructor since September 2016 and has enjoyed watching the dancers grow and thrive.
 She is excited to see where Selkirk & District can continue to go in upcoming years.

 Lorrin grew up dancing at Selkirk & District, completing her 12 years at the Fialka level.
-She then moved on to dance with Troyanda where she has had the opportunity to perform at various events, most recently at Canada’s National Ukrainian Festival.
+She then moved on to dance with Troyanda Ukrainian Dance Ensemble where she had the opportunity to perform at various events, most recently at Canada’s National Ukrainian Festival.
 Lorrin also has experience in ballet, dancing at Selkirk Dance in Selkirk, MB.
-She will be graduating from Lord Selkirk Regional Comprehensive Secondary School this June.
+Lorrin is currently pursuing an Education degree at the University of Manitoba.

 Olivia began her dance career at Selkirk and District at age seven, alongside her five year old brother, John.
 Olivia continued through the school—eventually making her way up to Fialka, where she danced for five years.
 In 2009, Olivia auditioned for the Troyanda Ukrainian Dance Ensemble and has been dancing with them ever since.
 Over the years, she has danced under the Artistic Direction of Tom Mokry, Liana Stecky, Kristina Washchyshyn, Andrew Chubey, and Paul Doroniuk.
 Through Ukrainian dance, Olivia has been able to perform across Canada, the United States, Colombia, Ukraine, and most recently, as a guest performer in the Royal Winnipeg Ballet’s production of The Nutcracker.